ycpcs/fys100-fall2015/labs/lab02.md

 }
 {% endhighlight %}

 This code accomplishes exactly the same thing as the original code.
 The only difference is that rather than "hard-coding" the x coordinate of each rectangle, we introduced a variables called `x` and `y`, which represent the x coordinate of the left edge of the building and the y coordinate of the top edge of the building.
 The code sets these variables to 60 and 420, respectively, which leads to drawing the building in precisely the same place as the original version of the code.
 However, there is no reason why `x` and `y` couldn't be set to other values.
-By changing the value of `x` and/or `y`, we can draw buildings anywhere in the drawing!
+By changing the value of `x` and/or `y`, we can put buildings anywhere in the drawing!

 What we have done here is to *generalize* the code to draw the first building by introducing *parameters* called `x` and `y` that represent the horizontal and vertical position of the building.
 "Parameter" simply means a quantity used in a chunk of code, where we want to allow the quantity to vary.
 In the code above, the values of `x` and `y` are still fixed, so we haven't really achieved a fully general way to draw arbitrary copies of the building in arbitrary positions.
 To do that, we need to create a method: